Frederick Bingham Howden: Ordained ministry

 rector of St John's Church in Washington, D.C., and rector of the National Cathedral School.

 Episcopacy

-Howden was elected as the Missionary Bishop of New Mexico and Southwest Texas in 1913 and was consecrated bishop on January 14, 1914, at St John's Church by Presiding Bishop Daniel S. Tuttle.
+Howden was elected as the Missionary Bishop of New Mexico and Southwest Texas in 1913 and was consecrated bishop on January 14, 1914, at St John's Church by Presiding Bishop Daniel S. Tuttle as chief consecrator.
 He died in office in 1940.

 Family and legacy

 Howden married Angelica Constance Faber on February 20, 1895, and had seven children.
 His son Reverend Frederick B. "Ted" Howden served with the 200th Coast Artillery during World War II as the unit chaplain, and was part of the Bataan Death March.
 Ted died on December 11, 1942, while in captivity.

 Frederick's existing descendants typically refer to him by his nickname, Ted.
 There is an ongoing movement within the Episcopal Diocese of the Rio Grande, to honor him for his selfless treatment of his peers while in captivity.
 Several survivor accounts credit him for having given his rations to those who he believed were in greater need of sustenance.
 The movement was initially spearheaded by his great niece (<--Check relation) Melissa Howden, and has gained great support throughout New Mexico (US) and other reaches of the Episcopal Church.
 Melissa Howden produced, directed, and narrated Be Home Soon: Letters From My Grandfather, a documentary about the stories of Ted Howden, his legacy, and those who he left behind.